wp-plugins/social-media-widget/readme.txt

 Follow the steps below to install the plugin.

-1. Upload the social-media-widget folder and all contents to the /wp-content/plugins/ directory
+1. Upload the social-media-widget folder and all contents to /wp-content/plugins
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Appearance->Widgets and activate the widget (Social Widget), set options and click save

 == Screenshots ==
 1. Web 2.0 icon pack